What This Plan Delivers

 Thirty days.
 Sixty to 90 minutes a day.
 Every day mapped out.

-By the end, you will have covered all 19 exam topics in priority order, practiced every math formula the test can throw at you, and taken two full simulated exams under real conditions.
+By the end, you will have covered all 19 exam topics in priority order, practiced the calculation patterns most likely to show up, and taken two full simulated exams under real conditions.
 Not "I think I am ready" ready.
 Scoreboard-says-80%-plus ready.

 About half of first-time takers fail the Florida real estate exam.
 Not because the content is impossibly hard.
 Because most people study without a system.
 They open their notes a few nights a week, re-read whatever chapter feels shaky, take a random quiz, and hope it adds up.
 It does not.

 This 30-day study plan is built around how the exam works.
 Some topics make up 12% of your score.
 Others make up 1%.
 Most study guides treat them equally.
 This one does not.
-You will spend more time on the topics worth more points, dedicate an entire week to the 10 math question types most students never practice, and simulate the real Pearson VUE format twice before you walk into the testing center.
+You will spend more time on the topics worth more points, dedicate an entire week to calculation practice, and simulate the real Pearson VUE format twice before you walk into the testing center.

 The total time commitment is 30 to 45 hours across 30 days.
 Some days run closer to 2 hours (the full practice exams).
 Some are under 30 minutes (Day 29).
 The average is about 75 minutes.